zedttxj/Image-Processing-Tool-with-Matlab/README.md

      1     0     0     0
 ```
 ### 2. `partitionDecomposition`
-Main Usage:
-This function generates all possible matrices that match the same partition structure.
+Main Usage: This function generates all possible matrices that match the same partition structure.
+Recommendation: set the 2nd parameter into `true`.
+Explained below:
+- 1st parameter (required) - partition: the partition (1D) structure you wanna decompose into all possible matrices
+- 2nd parameter (optional) - binary: set it into `true` if you want binary matrices instead of numeric matrices.
+This helps reduce the amount of data used for constructing the matrices.
 #### **Example 1**:
 Consider this code:
 ```